SMILEY4/strategy-game/documentation/markdown/technical/api.md

       "commands": [
           {
-              "q": "Int - the q-coordinate of the new marker", "r": "Int - the r-coordinate of the new marker" }
+              "q": "Int - the q-coordinate of the new marker", "r": "Int - the r-coordinate of the new marker", }
       ]
   }